KNOWLEDGEBASE - ARTICLE #1679

 StatSoft Glossary Unlike the other glossaries, many entries here are accompanied by diagrams (some animated).
 This glossary has a fairly mathematical orientation.

-MathWorld MathWorld, created by Eric Weisstein, is an extensive online encylopedia of mathematical information hosted by Wolfram research (makers of Mathematica).
+MathWorld MathWorld, created by Eric Weisstein, is an extensive online encyclopedia of mathematical information hosted by Wolfram research (makers of Mathematica).
 It is not (yet) particularly strong in probability and statistics, but you may find what you are looking for.
 This is a mathematical site, so come here looking for formulae and proofs, not biological insights.

 Explore the Knowledgebase